-You can load / replace them in most versions via the edit menu manager (edit menu) and also via the preset panel right side menu replace (though you can also click the load command on the dialog itself).
+You can load / replace them in most versions via the edit menu manager (edit menu) and also via the gradients panel right side menu replace (though you can also click the load command on the dialog itself).

 The good thing about the replace and load means that you can add the GRD files into any folder and not rely on the Adobe's folder structure and especially useful if you want manual control over where the files go and how they are added into the tool and also if you have multiple versions of the application and wish to still keep them active and the presets active in them.

 If you decide to remove the colorful designs and return to the factory default, just select the reset command on the right side of the preset's panel.

 You can also do the same via the edit menu and the preset manager and the right side menu 'reset'

 In many cases, you may wish to load a lot of Photoshop gradient files in one go and have 1000s of presets added in your panel.
 This is quite useful if you are happy to trawl through a large panel of lots of very small thumbnails.

 1) One approach that seems to work well in some versions is to select a set of GRD files